neuralmagic/sparsify/README.md

 sparsify.run training-aware --use-case text_classification --model bert-base --data sst2 --optim-level 0.5
 ```

-### Compare the Experiment results
+## Step 6: Comparing Experiment Results

-Once you have run your Experiment, you can compare the results printed out to the console using the `deepsparse.benchmark` command.
+Once you have run your Experiment, compare the results printed out to the console using the `deepsparse.benchmark` command.
 In the near future, you will be able to compare the results in the Cloud, measure other scenarios, and compare the results to other Experiments.

-To compare the results of your Experiment with the original dense baseline model, you can use the `deepsparse.benchmark` command with your original model and the new optimized model on your deployment hardware.
+To compare the results of your Experiment with the original dense baseline model, use the `deepsparse.benchmark` command with your original model and the new optimized model on your deployment hardware.
 Models that have been optimized using Sparsify will generally run performantly on DeepSparse, Neural Magic's sparsity-aware CPU inference runtime.

 For more information on benchmarking, see the [DeepSparse Benchmarking User Guide](https://github.com/neuralmagic/deepsparse/blob/main/docs/user-guide/deepsparse-benchmarking.md).